-By 2030, 171 million American will be living with some form of chronic condition, putting a lot of pressure on healthcare providers.
+By 2030, 171 million Americans will be living with some form of a chronic condition, putting a lot of pressure on healthcare providers.
 At the same time, an alarming predicted shortage of over 100,000 physicians raises further questions for the future – how can healthcare keep up with modern medical needs?

 The Future of Virtual Care

-One of the most popular and fastest growing technologies, virtual reality stands out in the medical field.
-Much like how experiences are simulated for games and entertainment value, the same principles of virtual reality technology are applied to real life training scenarios.
+One of the most popular and fastest-growing technologies, virtual reality stands out in the medical field.
+Much like how experiences are simulated for games and entertainment value, the same principles of virtual reality technology are applied to real-life training scenarios.
 MedStar Health, the operator of ten hospitals in the Baltimore-Washington area trains their healthcare workers with support from virtual reality experiences, to prepare staff for emergency room situations.
 Among radiologists, one study revealed that 93% of physicians who viewed images of arteries through 3D VR technology were more confident in their diagnoses later on.

 Expanding further than just for training purposes, even patients have been finding benefits from VR technology tools, particularly mental health patients and their experiences with exposure therapy.
-Individuals suffering with chronic pain and anxiety also show beneficial results with use of immersive virtual technologies, helping to reduce levels of pain through its relaxing effects.
+Individuals suffering from chronic pain and anxiety also show beneficial results with the use of immersive virtual technologies, helping to reduce levels of pain through its relaxing effects.
 As a result of these unique uses, the value of VR in healthcare is expected to grow over 30 times, from $8.9 million in 2017 to $285 million by 2022.